By Kim Quinn, FSWC Educator

-Social Studies: Strand A - Heritage and Identity: Communities in Canada, Past and Present:
+Strand A. Heritage and Identity: Communities in Canada, Past and Present:

-If you wish to find further information about Esther, as well as resources on Jewish history in Canada, the education team at FSWC is compiling an online database for educators.
-It will provide source materials and information to support the new Ontario Social Studies curriculum.
-Watch for FSWC updates for more.
+If you wish further information on the history of Jewish Canadians in the Canadian military, as well as other resources about Jewish history in Canada, the education team at FSWC is compiling an online database for educators, which will provide source materials and information to support the new Ontario Social Studies curriculum.
+Please keep an eye on FSWC updates for more!